 How Often Do Solar Eclipses Occur?

-There are between 2 and 5 solar eclipses every year, each one visible only in a limited area.
+There are between two and five solar eclipses every year, each visible only in a limited area.

 How Many Eclipses in a Year?

-Most calendar years have 2 solar eclipses.
-The maximum number of solar eclipses that can take place in the same year is 5, but this is rare.
-According to NASA calculations, only about 25 years in the past 5,000 years have had 5 solar eclipses.
+Most calendar years have two solar eclipses.
+The maximum number of solar eclipses that can take place in the same year is five, but this is rare.
+According to NASA calculations, only about 25 years in the past 5,000 years have had five solar eclipses.
 The last time this happened was in 1935, and the next time will be in 2206.

 Types of Solar Eclipses

-There are 3 main types of solar eclipses:
+There are three main types of solar eclipses:

-In addition, there are hybrid solar eclipses, also called annular-total eclipse, when an annular eclipse changes into a total eclipse, or vice versa.
+In addition, there are hybrid solar eclipses, also called annular-total eclipses, when an annular eclipse changes into a total eclipse, or vice versa.

 When Does a Solar Eclipse Occur?

-Solar eclipses can only happen around New Moon because of the alignment of Earth, the Moon, and the Sun which happens at that time.
-But this does not mean that eclipses of the Sun happen every New Moon night.
+Solar eclipses only occur around the New Moon because of the alignment of Earth, the Moon, and the Sun which happens at that time.
+But this does not mean that eclipses of the Sun happen every New Moon.

-The New Moon and the Sun also have to be near a lunar node, which happens a little less than 6 months apart, and lasts, on average, around 34.5 days.
+The New Moon also has to be near a lunar node.
+This can only happen during a period of time that occurs a little less than every six months, and lasts, on average, around 34.5 days.
 This period is called the eclipse season, and it is the only time that eclipses take place.

-The lunar nodes are 2 points where the plane of the Moon's orbital path around Earth meets Earth's orbital plane around the Sun, the ecliptic.
-The orbital paths meet because the plane of the Moon's path around Earth is inclined at an angle of approximately 5° to the ecliptic.
+The lunar nodes are the two points where the plane of the Moon's orbital path around Earth meets Earth's orbital plane around the Sun, the ecliptic.
+The plane of the Moon's path around the Earth is inclined at an angle of approximately 5° to the ecliptic.

 Total Eclipse in the US

-On August 21, 2017, there was a total solar eclipse visible in a belt spanning all across the US.
-This was the first total solar eclipse visible from anywhere on mainland United States since the total solar eclipse in March 1979.
-The next total eclipse in the US is in April 2024, but it will not be visible from nearly as many US locations as the 2017 eclipse.
+On August 21, 2017, a total solar eclipse was visible in a narrow track spanning the United States.
+This was the first total solar eclipse visible from anywhere in mainland United States since the total solar eclipse in February 1979.
+The next total eclipse in the US is in April 2024.

 On average, it takes about 375 years for a total solar eclipse to happen again at the same location.
 By comparison, a total lunar eclipse, also known as a Blood Moon, can be seen from any location approximately every 2.5 years.